publishpress/PublishPress-Authors/readme.txt

 ## Custom Fields for Author Profiles (Pro version) ##

 PublishPress Authors Pro enables you to create author fields and enhance your author profiles.
 You can add Text, WYSIWYG, Link and email address fields.
 Then you can place those author fields in author bio profiles using custom layouts.
+The Pro version of Authors supports Facebook, Twitter, Instagram, Linkedin, YouTube, TikTok and more.

 [Click here to see how to use Custom Fields](https://publishpress.com/knowledge-base/custom-fields/).